getcarina/getcarina.com/_troubleshooting/2016-02-09-run-container-using-custom-image.md

 ### Use an affinity

 **Note**: This is only applicable to older Carina clusters.
 New clusters implicitly apply the image affinity.
-If you need to run the container on multiple segments, then a Docker registry is required.
+If you need to run the container on multiple nodes, then a Docker registry is required.
 See the following sections for options.

 When you create or run a container that uses `<custom-image>`, specify `--env affinity:image==<custom-image>`.
-This command instructs Docker Swarm to schedule the new container on a segment that has your custom image.
+This command instructs Docker Swarm to schedule the new container on a node that has your custom image.

 ```
 $ docker build -t <custom-image> .